segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/mobile.md

 strat: adobe
 ---

 Segment supports Adobe Analytics Mobile Services.
-With Segment, you don't need to package Adobe Analytics SDKs to take advantage of Adobe Analytics Mobile Services functionality.
+With Segment, you don't need to package Adobe Analytics SDKs to use Adobe Analytics Mobile Services features.

-To learn more about Segment's mobile libraries, check out the [iOS](/docs/connections/sources/catalog/libraries/mobile/ios) and [Android](/docs/connections/sources/catalog/libraries/mobile/android) technical docs.
+To learn more about Segment's mobile libraries, see the [iOS](/docs/connections/sources/catalog/libraries/mobile/ios) and [Android](/docs/connections/sources/catalog/libraries/mobile/android) technical docs.

 The Segment Adobe-Analytics mobile SDKs are currently in beta.
 Please try them and [contact us](https://segment.com/help/contact/) with any feedback!